FSoft-AI4Code/codewiki-demo/docs/material-components--material-components-android-docs/behavior.md

 ## Overview

-The behavior module provides scroll-based view behaviors for Material Design components within CoordinatorLayout.
-It implements intelligent hiding and showing of UI elements based on scroll gestures, enhancing user experience by maximizing screen real estate when needed while maintaining accessibility standards.
+The behavior module provides scroll-based interaction behaviors for Material Design components within CoordinatorLayout.
+It implements sophisticated hiding and showing animations that respond to user scroll gestures, enhancing the user experience by dynamically managing screen real estate.

+## Purpose

+This module serves as the foundation for creating intelligent scroll-aware behaviors that:
+- Hide views when scrolling down to maximize content visibility
+- Show views when scrolling up to restore navigation/interaction elements
+- Support multiple screen edges (left, right, bottom) for hide animations
+- Provide accessibility-aware behavior modifications
+- Integrate seamlessly with Material Design motion principles

 ## Architecture